coatrack/coatrack/docs/roadmap.md

 release(s) generated in the next 9 months after the next planned release:

 -   Fulfill all requirements as a full Generic Enabler
--   Update Oauth2 configuration/libraries in order to be compatible with upcoming Github API changes (Auth token in HTTP header)
 -   Add scripts and instructions to facilitate deployment of independent new CoatRack instances, including their own configuration server
 -   Additional visualisations on statistics dashboard (e.g. number of calls per service, distribution of errors over time)